 Instructions

-- Heat a 10" seasoned cast iron skillet over medium heat until the sides are hot to the touch but the pan shouldn't be smoking.
+- Heat a 10" seasoned cast iron skillet over medium (not medium-high) heat until the sides are warm to the touch.
+If the pan smokes, it’s too hot—turn it down.
+Too much heat will make the parmesan stick and burn.
 (For tips on seasoning cast iron, be sure to check out my Cast Iron 101 post.)

-- Stack two slices of bread on each other so that they match in shape (like they are when you pull them out of the package.
+- Stack two slices of bread on each other so that they match in shape (like they are when you pull them out of the package.2 slices sourdough bread

-- Sprinkle on a good amount of fresh grated parmesan.
+- Sprinkle on a good amount of fresh grated parmesan.1 Tablespoon freshly grated parmesan cheese

 - Remove the cheese and mayo coated top slice and set it aside.

-- Layer cheese on the bottom slice in the following order: NY cheddar, gruyere, Dubliner.
+- Layer cheese on the bottom slice in the following order: NY cheddar, gruyere, Dubliner.2 slices sharp cheddar cheese, 3 slices gruyere cheese, 2 slices Dubliner cheddar

-- Flip the whole sandwich over into the preheated pan.
-Quickly slather over mayo and a sprinkling of parm.
-Cover the pan.
+- Flip the whole sandwich into the preheated pan.
+Quickly slather the top slice with mayo and a sprinkling of parm.
+Cover the pan with a lid right away—this step is key.
+It traps heat so the parmesan melts into the bread instead of sticking to the pan.
+Don’t skip it.*Adjust your heat lower as needed.

 - Wait a painful 5 minutes before flipping (make sure the bottom is golden brown and the cheese is starting to melt.
 Turn over, cooking for 3-5 minutes more while keeping the lid on the pan.